newfies-dialer/newfies-dialer/docs/source/contributing.rst

 Be respectful.
 --------------

 The Newfies-Dialer community and its members treat one another with respect.
 Everyone can make a valuable contribution to Newfies-Dialer.
-We may not always agree, but disagreement is no excuse for poor behavior and bad manners.
+We may not always agree, but disagreement is no excuse for poor behaviour and bad manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.
 We expect members of the Newfies-Dialer community to be respectful when dealing with other contributors as well as with people outside the Newfies-Dialer project and with users of Newfies-Dialer.